 In fact, the temperature has been about 100 degrees for the past two consecutive weeks.
 That said, the local tomato crop has peaked and is now waning.
-My herbs are just about spent after being beat down by the sun.
+So my herbs are just about spent after being beat down by the sun.

 Unfortunately, this means I have only a short time to cherish the fresh ingredients before they are done for the year.

 Therefore, I decided this evening to use up a few precious last fresh tomatoes on a fresh marinara sauce.
 This marinara is a lighter sauce, perfect for a summer evening.
 Of course, I enjoyed it inside…in the air conditioning!

 SAVORY GARDEN MARINARA AND PASTA:

 - 5-6 large fresh tomatoes – remove skins and seeds